dartk/ScribanGen/Readme.md

 ## Source generation

 Include scriban template files with `.scriban` extension to the project as `AdditionalFiles`.

-> **Warning**: If a `.scriban` file's name starts with an underscore '_', then it will not be rendered.
-But it can be included in other templates using the [`include`](https://github.com/scriban/scriban/blob/master/doc/language.md#911-include-name-arg1argn) statement.

 For example, to render all scriban templates in the `ScribanTemplates` folder add this to the project file:

 ```xml
 <ItemGroup>